Heads of Laboratories

 Laboratory of Genetically Encoded Small Molecules

-Natural products — or more generally, genetically encoded small molecules — play a wide variety of roles in biology and have proved very useful in the development of small molecule therapeutic agents.
+Natural products — or more generally, genetically encoded small molecules — play a wide variety of roles in biology and have proved very useful in the development of small-molecule therapeutic agents.
 Dr. Brady’s research centers on the discovery, biosynthesis and characterization of new, genetically encoded small molecules from microbial sources, with a special focus on those produced by uncultured soil bacteria and pathogenic bacteria.

-The second focus of the Brady lab, the chemistry of pathogenic bacteria, could one day help address the problem of drug-resistant bacteria.
-Pathogenic bacteria have evolved elaborate signaling systems and toxins that are vital to their ability to initiate and maintain infections.
+The second focus of the Brady lab, the chemistry of human microbiome-associated and pathogenic bacteria, could one day help address the problem of drug-resistant bacteria.
+Pathogenic bacteria have evolved elaborate signaling systems and toxins vital to their ability to initiate and maintain infections.
 The annotation of completely sequenced bacterial genomes has led to the identification of natural product biosynthetic gene clusters whose predicted products do not correspond to any molecules previously characterized from these organisms.
 Dr. Brady uses bioinformatics to examine the genomes of sequenced bacteria, looking to identify gene clusters that could code for novel signaling molecules and toxins.
 By studying the complex collections of small molecules used by bacterial pathogens, he hopes to gain new insight into the molecules used during infection and, in turn, determine how to best disrupt key steps in the establishment and propagation of bacterial infections.

 Dr. Brady is a faculty member in the Tri-Institutional Ph.D.
 Program in Chemical Biology.